UTP Ethernet Cables: Categories, Connectors, and Wiring

 Ethernet cables terminate with 8P8C connectors, commonly (but incorrectly) called RJ45.
 These connectors:

-- Use T568A or T568B wiring standards for pin assignments
+- Use T568A or T568B wiring standards for consistent pin assignments.

-- Clip into Ethernet ports for secure connections
+- Clip into Ethernet ports for secure, reliable connections.

 Technical Note: While "RJ45" is the colloquial term, the correct name is 8P8C.
 The RJ45 standard refers to a different (and incompatible) telephony connector.